Adding React Native to iOS app

 4. Give your framework a unique name.
 You'll use this name when adding it to your main app

 5. Right-click the framework folder and select Convert to Group.
 CocoaPods doesn't work properly with references.
+Perform this step for both <FrameworkName> and <FrameworkName>Tests folders.
 The menu that appears when user right clicks on the generated framework folder

 6. Set these build settings for your framework:

-Build Libraries for Distibution YES Creates a module interface for Swift.
+Build Libraries for DistributionYESCreates a module interface for Swift.
 Also checks if the framework works with your Xcode version.

 1. Add your new framework to ios/Podfile: